MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-240-General-Rules-Regulations-Securities-Exchange-Act-1934/subpart-A-Rules-Regulations-Under-Securities-Exchange-Act-1934/subjectgroup-ECFR8c9733e13b955d6-Regulation-14A-Solicitation-Proxies/section-240.14a-101.md

 ##### § 240.14a-101 Schedule 14A.
 Information required in proxy statement. #####

-Link to an amendment published at 87 FR 80430, Dec.
-29, 2022.Schedule 14A InformationProxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934(Amendment No. )Filed by the Registrant [ ] Filed by a party other than the Registrant [ ] Check the appropriate box: [ ] Preliminary Proxy Statement [ ] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [ ] Definitive Proxy Statement [ ] Definitive Additional Materials [ ] Soliciting Material under § 240.14a-12(Name of Registrant as Specified In Its Charter)(Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+Schedule 14A InformationProxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934(Amendment No. )Filed by the Registrant [ ] Filed by a party other than the Registrant [ ] Check the appropriate box: [ ] Preliminary Proxy Statement [ ] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [ ] Definitive Proxy Statement [ ] Definitive Additional Materials [ ] Soliciting Material under § 240.14a-12(Name of Registrant as Specified In Its Charter)(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

 Payment of Filing Fee (Check all boxes that apply):